For many years Samuel Phillips Law Firm has retained a strong and successful working relationship with...

 You choose who will receive your assets and in what proportion.
 You can mitigate inheritance tax and protect assets from residential care home fees if your surviving partner later moves into a care home.
 You can appoint guardians for your minor children.

 Not necessarily.
-If you are not married or in a civil partnership then your partner will not inherit your estate.
+If you are not married or in a civil partnership then your partner will not inherit anything from your estate unless you make a Will.
+If you are married or in a civil partnership, what your spouse or civil partner receives will depend on whether you have children.
+Please see www.gov.uk/inherits-someone-dies-without-will for further information.

 The Society of Trust and Estate Practitioners (STEP) is the worldwide professional body for practitioners in the fields of trusts and estates, executorship and related issues.
 STEP aims to promote the highest professional standards though education and training of its members.
 Solicitors who are members will have the abbreviation TEP meaning Trust and Estate Practitioner after their names.

-A straight forward will can cost anything from £______ to £______.
-Wills for estates attracting inheritance tax often cost more due to the specific nature of the advice that is required.
-We offer a complimentary first meeting where your estate planning requirements will be discussed with you and a quote provided.
+Our usual charges for a straight forward Will are £250 plus VAT for a single Will and £400 plus VAT for mirror Wills for a couple.
+More complex Wills and instructions involving inheritance tax planning will often cost more due to the specific nature of the advice that is required.
+We offer a no obligation first meeting where your estate planning requirements will be discussed with you and a quote provided.